 Options

 Expected stock price volatility 37.43%

-Risk-free interest rate % 3.40
+Risk-free interest rate 3.40%

 Expected term (in years) 4.67

 Fair-value of the underlying unit \$ 12.61

-In connection with the Company's declared dividend in August 2023, the exercise price of outstanding stock option awards and stock purchases under the Company's employee stock purchase plan ("ESPP") was reduced by \$1.50, in accordance with the non-discretionary anti-dilution provisions of the equity and stock purchase plans.
+In connection with the Company's declared declaration of a one-time special dividend in August 2023, the exercise price of outstanding stock option awards and stock purchases under the Company's employee stock purchase plan ("ESPP") was reduced by \$1.50, in accordance with the non-discretionary anti-dilution provisions of the equity and stock purchase plans.
 Historical exercise prices noted in the below tables have not been adjusted.